Kuree/kratos/docs/advanced/passes.rst

 The procedure to add a pass is very similar.
 The function has to take a top level ``Generator`` class then perform some analysis or transformation on it.
-All the passes in kratos rely on the ``ASTVisitor`` class, which recursively visit each symbols in the IR.
+All the passes in kratos rely on the ``IRVisitor`` class, which recursively visit each symbols in the IR.
 For ``C++`` users you need to check how the passes is done in `src/pass.cc`_, where all the passes listed above are implemented there.